 - 1st Choice Place phone into your school bag or blazer pocket - 2nd Chance Place phone onto a designated desk to be collected at the end of the period.
-Red flag on SIMs. - 3rd Refusal to carry out point 2 HOY called to remove phone.
-Phone to office to be collected at the end of the day and parent informed. - If this becomes a persistent problem then a suitable course of action will be discussed with the HOY, parent/guardian and pupil.
+Red flag on SIMs. - 3rd Refusal to carry out point 2 Phone to office - If the phone is not handed over the pupil should be sent to the relevant HOY